-

-Shu Puer "Lao Cha Tou" is a unique and rare type of Chinese tea, which is valued for its richness, depth of taste and unusual shape.
-"Lao Cha Tou", or "old tea heads", are dense lumps of tea leaves that are formed during the fermentation of Shu Puer.
-The raw materials for this tea were produced in 2018, which gives it a special softness and harmony.
+Shu Pu'er "Lao Cha Tou" is a unique and rare type of Chinese tea, prized for its richness, depth of flavor, and unusual shape.
+"Lao Cha Tou," or "old tea heads," are dense clumps of tea leaves formed during the fermentation process of Shu Pu'er.
+The tea was produced in 2018, giving it a particularly soft and harmonious texture.

 What is "Lao Cha Tou"?